wjzabs/d3v4angular2/README.md

 git push -u origin master
 ```

-to add drag and drop (refer to the code in the github repository),
+to add drag and drop (refer to the code in the github repository)
 - I added a block of code to append .call(d3.drag() to the group element, and
 - I initialized a few properties (xa, ya, xaa, yaa) of the data node in getData.
+there is probably a more graceful way to do this, but I was struggling with relative coordinates.